WebOfTrustInfo/rwot8-barcelona/topics-and-advance-readings/Socia_ Key_Recovery_design_implentation.md

 - Trust Zone
     + TEE
         * The mnemonic phrase is securely saved in Trust Zone.
         * The Shamir secret sharing is implemented in Trust Zone.
-So only the encrypted partial seeds will be sent out.
+Only the *encypted* partial seed will be sent out to Android.
 - Cloud storage
     + Cloud storage is only used for saving user's trusted contact list.
 It is to help user remembering who they have asked to help backup.
 In future, we are considering move the data from Google Drive to IPFS, where user might need to access it with their DID.
 - Cloud messaing
     + The data exchanging are using cloud messaing.
-Current implementation is using Firebase Cloud Messaging (FCM).
+Current implementation is using Firebase Cloud Messaging (FCM) and we are implementing the messaging with Whisper system, where the message will be exchanged with Whisper and FCM will only be used for push notifcation.
 - Deep link
     + The deep link is used for initial connection set up.
 Current implementation is using Firebase Dynamic Links.